 No exam grades are dropped.
+However, if you score higher on your final exam than your lowest exam grade, I will drop your lowest exam score and replace it with the final exam score.
 The only valid excuses for missing an exam are medical or other true emergency situations.
 If you miss an exam for such a reason, you must inform me of it promptly, present appropriate documentation of your excuse, and receive formal approval to take a make up exam.
 If you miss an exam for any other reason, you will receive a grade of zero for that exam.
 There will be only one make-up exam given during the semester; it will be scheduled at the end of the semester, and it will be cumulative.